BUZZARDGTA/TRYHARD_GTA_Macros/README.md

 ### Macros are not working consistently

-> Try selecting a slower "Macro Speed"; your computer's specs might be too low for the default "Normal: 50ms" speed.
+> Try selecting a slower "Macro Speed"; your computer's specs might be too low for the default one.

 # Screenshot